Q: How do I apply to study at NZLC? What is the application process?

 A: Our accommodation department will send you accommodation details once full payment has been received and once your arrival and departure details have been confirmed.

 Q: What do I need to bring with me to New Zealand?

-A: It is a good idea to arrive in New Zealand with some New Zealand dollars. $50 - $100 cash is sufficient in case you need to take public transport or make an emergency purchase.
-Remember to bring a camera, a rain-coat or jacket and a mobile phone that is unlocked.
+A: It is a good idea to arrive in New Zealand with some cash if you can.
+You can find money exchange booths and ATM machines at the airport so you can withdraw some money for your first few days or until you open a bank account.
+Remember to bring a camera, a rain jacket and a mobile phone that is unlocked.

 Q: Can I use my mobile phone in New Zealand?

-A: Yes, if you buy a simcard when you arrive, you will be able to use your mobile phone.
-Make sure your mobile phone is unlocked before you leave your home country.
+A: Yes, if you buy a sim card when you arrive, you can use your phone.
+Make sure your phone is unlocked before you leave your home country.

 Q: What should I bring on my first day at school?